 As indicated in this continuum, CASES now includes services to prevent:

-Over the past 15 years, as the reach of our programs has expanded, CASES has developed specific expertise in serving justice-involved people who have behavioral health needs including serious mental illness.
-CASES now operates six mental health treatment programs licensed by the NYS Office of Mental Health, including
+Over the past 20 years, as the reach of our programs has expanded, CASES has developed specific expertise in serving justice-involved people who have behavioral health needs including serious mental illness.
+CASES operates several mental health treatment programs licensed by the NYS Office of Mental Health, including

 - Nathaniel Assertive Community Treatment (ACT), an award-winning alternative-to-incarceration program for adults with serious mental illness and facing felony convictions

-- Forensic Assertive Community Treatment (FACT), serving adults with serious mental illness and current or recent involvement in the criminal justice system—CASES operates three of these programs, two in Manhattan and one in Brooklyn
+- Forensic Assertive Community Treatment (FACT), serving adults with serious mental illness and current or recent involvement in the criminal justice system

-- The Nathaniel Clinic, an Article 31 outpatient mental health clinic in Central Harlem providing evidence-based mental health treatment integrated with onsite services for substance abuse and primary health conditions and support for addressing legal barriers resulting from criminal justice involvement (e.g., for obtaining public benefits, maintaining housing, securing employment, etc.).
+- The Nathaniel Clinic, an outpatient mental health clinic in Central Harlem providing evidence-based mental health treatment integrated with onsite services for substance use and primary health conditions and support for addressing legal barriers resulting from criminal justice involvement (e.g., for obtaining public benefits, maintaining housing, securing employment, etc.)

-This year, CASES will provide more than 20 programs serving nearly 6,000 youth and adults across New York City.
-Our programs operate from main offices in Central Harlem and Downtown Brooklyn and include services at satellite locations in Bedford-Stuyvesant, Coney Island, Jamaica, and the South Bronx.
+This year, CASES’ programs will serve more than 7,000 youth and adults across New York City, operating from main offices in Central Harlem and Downtown Brooklyn and satellite offices in Jamaica, Queens and the South Bronx.
 We also have staff based at courthouses in the Bronx, Brooklyn, Manhattan, and Queens who identify and advocate for individuals who can be better served through a community-based alternative to incarceration as opposed to a jail or prison sentence.